tfortunato/handsfree.js/README.md

   rotationX: 0,
   // The head's yaw (facing left/right)
   rotationY: 0,
-  // The head's roll (as if doing a cartwheel while facing straight ahead)
+  // The head's roll (think of an airplane doing a barrel roll)
   rotationZ: 0,

-  // The heads overall size within the camera
+  // Not really sure...the heads overall size within the camera?
   scale: 0,

   // Where the head is relative to the left edge of the video feed